-Users of web services send and receive XML messages through insecure networks such as the Internet.
+Users of web services send and receive SOAP messages through insecure networks such as the Internet.

-3.4 Problem
+3.2.
+Problem

-In many applications that communicate with external applications the users interchange sensitive data.
-This data may be read by unauthorized people while the messages are in transit.
+Applications that communicate with external applications or users interchange sensitive data that may be read by unauthorized people while the messages with this data are in transit.